mozack/abra2/README.md

 Reads that have been realigned will contain a YO tag indicating their original alignment position.
 Reads that were originally unaligned will have a YO value of N/A.

 After the output BAM file is sorted and indexed it can be passed into a variant caller such as [FreeBayes](https://github.com/ekg/freebayes)

+### Demo / test data
+A test data set and example script is available under the demo directory.
+Edit demo.bash to specify your hg19 reference location (indexed by a recent version of bwa) and run demo.bash.